oxiliere/django-nats-consumer/README.md

 - 📊 **Monitoring**: Built-in success/error counters and logging
 - ⚡ **Performance**: Optional uvloop support for better performance
 - 🔧 **Django Integration**: Seamless integration with Django management commands
+- 🧪 **Well Tested**: Comprehensive test suite with 56+ tests covering all features
+- 🔒 **Production Ready**: Used in production environments with robust error handling

 ## What's New in This Fork